Paris Gibson Square Museum of Art: 1990s

 The museum inaugurated an outdoor sculpture garden in 1993.
 The first piece to be placed in the garden was Robert Harrison's 1993 "Gibson Gateway".
-The piece was submitted as part of a statewide competition held by PGSMA, which Harrison won.
+The piece was submitted as part of a statewide competition held by The Square, which Harrison won.
 The brick and masonry work depicts an archway (painted blue) framed by a series of freestand brick walls.
 The second piece in the sculpture garden was Richard Swanson's "Prairie Tops", added in 2001.
 The fluted, dreidel-like piece of aluminum (painted yellow) stands near the southeast corner of the building.
-In 2002, PGSMA commissioned a new work, titled "Two Sisters", from Great Falls High School art teacher Lisa Easton.
-Funding for the piece came from PGSMA and the Meadowlark Foundation.
+In 2002, The Square commissioned a new work, titled "Two Sisters", from Great Falls High School art teacher Lisa Easton.
+Funding for the piece came from The Square and the Meadowlark Foundation.
 The sculpture incorporates 1500 lb of shonkinite (both as gravel and as carved stones of various size on top of the gravel) held by a steel basin flush in the ground.
 A curving fan of steel pushes through the gravel.
 Two more pieces were added in 2012.
 The first is Theodore Waddell's untitled, undated piece which stands near the building's west entrance.
 The rectangular piece has an undulating upper surface, and is made of weathering steel (which gives it a brown patina).
 The other piece was local artist Mike Hollern's untitled, undated piece near the north entrance.
 This metal work is reminiscent of an upright chipped flint arrowhead with a fish's tail.